 Above all else, Payne Stewart was the life of the party.
 Tales of nights on the town, practical jokes, drinking champagne from the U.S. Open trophy, impromptu stints tending bar, and even heckling other star athletes abound when talking about the two-time U.S Open champion.
 Paul Azinger once said of his friend, “If golf is an art, Payne Stewart was the color.”

-One of Payne’s final moments of glory came at Pinehurst No. 2, the same venue that will host this year’s U.S. Open.
+One of Payne’s final moments of glory came at Pinehurst No. 2, the same venue that hosted last year’s U.S. Open.
 Stewart battled Phil Mickelson, whose wife Amy was expecting their first child at any moment, tooth and nail down the stretch on Sunday.
 The tournament culminated with Stewart holing a 15-foot snake of a putt to best Mickelson by one.

 In one of the most iconic photos and moments in recent memory, Stewart grabbed Mickelson by the face with both hands and reminded him that what was coming was far greater than what he lost that day.
 As he usually did, Stewart found precisely the right words for Mickelson: “You’re going to be a father!”